 “Coming to college, I knew I wanted to take advantage of all the opportunities presented to me,” says Zara, one of 41 students currently enrolled in the BFA program (three-quarters from outside California).
 “But after hearing about JUNTOS, that was an experience I did not want to miss.”

 Zara created a GoFundMe campaign her freshman year to travel with JUNTOSAbroad.
 She also has traveled and represented Dominican’s Campus Ministry at the 2017 National College Preaching in Action Conference at Molloy College.
 In addition, Zara, an Honors student, is an Orientation Leader, a Peer Mentor, and a member of the Siena Leadership Team who is active on the Spirituality and Interfaith and Liturgical Ministry committee.

 • Request information about Dominican’s undergraduate programs.

-Zara’s focus this weekend is on the Fall Showcase.
+Zara’s focus in November was on the Fall Showcase.